 3.1.3 Each Supplier shall ensure that all the aggregated consumption figures which it is required to make available to the SVAA pursuant to paragraphs 3.1.1 or 3.1.2 shall be collected, processed and aggregated in accordance with the provisions of this paragraph 3.

-3.1A Virtual Lead Party’s responsibility for the collection of half hourly data
+[P395]3.1A Responsibility for the collection of half hourly data for Asset Metering Systems

-3.1A.1 Each Virtual Lead Party shall ensure that consumption figures for each Settlement Period of each Settlement Day are made available to the SVAA pursuant to this paragraph 3, in respect of all Asset Metering Systems that such Virtual Lead Party is the Registrant of.
+3.1A.1 Each Virtual Lead Party and Supplier shall ensure that consumption figures for each Settlement Period of each Settlement Day are made available to the SVAA pursuant to this paragraph 3, in respect of all Asset Metering Systems that such Virtual Lead Party or Supplier is the Registrant of.

 3.2 Metered Data